JasonThomasData/game_of_life/README.md

 ###Conway's Game of Life

-The GOL is an environment where cells live and die depending on the numbers of their neighbours.
+The GOL is an environment where cells/squares live and die depending on the numbers of their neighbours.

 This is interesting to me for two reasons:

-- Given an arrangement of cells in any large number, it would be almost impossible for a human to determine what would happen on the board
+- Given an arrangement of squares in any large number, it would be almost impossible for a human to determine what would happen on the board

 - The universe in the simulation is entirely deterministic and the sequence for any pattern will always be the same